Student Handbook 2020-21

 The mission of the OESJ Central School District is for every student to experience an enriching environment where they will master the skills necessary for 21st full potential for applying knowledge.
-All OESJ students will have the opportunity to engage in meaningful and authentic learning through teachers’ use of research based, innovative instructional practices.
-We will educate our students to become lifelong learners, cooperative century learning and reach their workers, quality producers and outstanding citizens.
+All OESJ students will have the opportunity to engage in meaningful and authentic learning through teachers’ use of research-based, innovative instructional practices.
+We will educate our students to become lifelong learners, cooperative century learning, and reach their workers, quality producers, and outstanding citizens.

 1:1 Chromebook Program

 Students need to be college and career ready.
 OESJ students will need to develop the “soft skills” necessary for success.
 Business owners stated at a meeting this past fall: “High schools must teach students that a deadline is a deadline”.
 Whether at college or work, students need to demonstrate self-discipline and perseverance.
 To help our students be better prepared, we have started our 1:1 Chromebook program.
-Collaboration between students, teachers and home are crucial for this program to be successful.
+Collaboration between students, teachers, and home is crucial for this program to be successful.

 Students need to be prepared for 21st Century Skills